Biblical Theology: Old Testament

 - Exegetical and Translational Analysis of Haggai (1 cr)

-- Exegetical and Translational Analysis of Habakkuk (1 cr)
+- The Message of Habakkuk – Then and Now (1 cr)

 - Exegetical and Translational Analysis of Joel (1.5 cr)